gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 ![img alt](./img/3.precommit-dark.png#gh-dark-mode-only)

 **Commit phase**:
-As in the previous stage we can have a failure only due to the lack of gas.
-Here it is not so critical, since at this stage all participants can commit themselves.
+Like the previous stage, failure can occur solely due to the absence of gas.
+In this situation, it is not as critical, as all participants can commit to the process.

 ## Saga pattern
 **Theory**: